World Golf Hall of Fame: History

+The new USGA Pinehurst Golf House, now housing the hall of fame is scheduled to open in 2024.

 Membership categories

 In October 2013, the Hall announced that it was reviewing its selection process and that there would be no induction ceremony in 2014.
 A new process was announced in March 2014.

 Starting in 2014, members were inducted into the Hall of Fame in one of four categories: Male Competitor, Female Competitor, Veterans, and Lifetime Achievement categories.
 Elections are held every other year with induction ceremonies in odd number years beginning in 2015.
 The process has changed from that used from 1996 to 2013.
 The minimum qualifications for male and female competitors are: minimum of 40 years old, or five years removed from "active competition" and 15 or more wins on "approved tours" or two "major wins".
 The veterans category is primarily for those golfers whose careers ended before 1980 and includes both amateurs and professionals.
 The lifetime achievement category remains from the old system.

 The Hall again revised the criteria in 2020 and now recognize two categories: Competitor and Contributor.

-A 20-member selection sub-committee will choose from among the eligible candidates and select ballots for a selection committee.
-There will be five names each on the male and female ballots and three names each on the veterans and lifetime achievement ballots.
-A separate 16-member selection committee will then vote on all four ballots.
+A 30-member nominating sub-committee composed of Hall of Fame members, World Golf Foundation Board organizations and members of the media will choose from among the eligible candidates and nominate a total of 10 individuals (four male competitors, four female competitors, and two contributors).
+A separate 20-member selection committee will then vote on all four ballots.
 Election to the Hall of Fame will require 75% of the vote and each year's election class is limited to two from each ballot and five total.

 In 2016, the Hall announced that the age requirement would be raised to 50 from 40 years old.
-In 2020, the age went from 50 to 45.
+In 2020, the age requirement was lowered from 50 to 45.